viber404202/claude-workflows/README.md

 > exact normalized secret name to create.

-Define these once as **organization secrets** (Settings → Secrets and variables → Actions) and grant them to all repos; `secrets: inherit` passes them through to this workflow.
+Define these once as **organization secrets** (Settings → Secrets and variables → Actions) and grant them to all repos.
+The caller's `resolve` job works out which secret name applies to the current run and passes that one token to this workflow as `actor_token` / `pr_author_token`, so no other secret is exposed to it.
 Managing them at the org level means a developer's token works across every repo in the company without per-repo setup.

 Generate a token: <https://code.claude.com/docs/en/authentication#generate-a-long-lived-token>